baegopooh/immich-native/README.md

 This repository provides instructions and helper scripts to install [Immich](https://github.com/immich-app/immich) without Docker, natively in proxmox lxc, and migrate from Immich installed with docker stack.
 (This guide is fork of [Immich Native](https://github.com/arter97/immich-native).
 I added some instructions to migrate from preexisting Immich and did some tweaks)
+Why?
+1st.
+Becuase I don't like overhead of VM running docker in proxmox.
+2nd.
+I tried docker in LXC setting, but it's officially not recommend by proxmox, and i see some wiered warning messsages in systemjournal.
+3rd. my LXC running docker became too big to handle(backup replication etc).
+And i generally like idea of splitting data and app.

 ### Notes

- * This is tested on Debian 12.02 on x86 as the host distro, but it will be similar on other distros.
+ * This is tested on Debian 12.02 on x86 as the host distro.

  * This guide installs Immich to `/var/lib/immich`.
 To change it, replace it to the directory you want in this README and `install.sh`'s `$IMMICH_PATH`.

  * This guid will make 2 lxc conainers, 1st one for postgresql and 2nd one for Immich service, redis and machine learning service.
- *

  * The [install.sh](install.sh) script currently is using Immich v1.108.0.
 It should be noted that due to the fast-evolving nature of Immich, the install script may get broken if you replace the `$TAG` to something more recent.

  * `mimalloc` is deliberately disabled as this is a native install and sharing system library makes more sense.